pattern

 a lengthy musical composition with a religious theme based on the Bible written for orchestra, choirs and singers without using costumes, action, or any scenery

-Ex: Handel became a master of oratorio form , writing numerous beautiful and influential works in this style .
+Ex: Handel became a master of the oratorio form , writing numerous beautiful and influential works in this style .

 daily words